-Our list of the best Android tablets in the world - regularly updated
+Our list of the best Android tablets of 2016 – regularly updated

 If you're looking for a tablet and don't fancy an iPad, then Android is currently the way to go.